Non-amenability of mapping class groups of infinite-type surfaces and graphs: Introduction

 \subsection{Acknowledgement.}

 The author is grateful to Federica Fanoni for encouraging in writing this paper.
-The author wants to thank Bruno Duchesne, Federica Fanoni and Matteo Tarocchi for inspiring discussion and helpful comments.
-The author also thanks Brian Udall for valuable suggestions and other feedback received on the Blooming Beasts conference.
+The author wants to thank Bruno Duchesne, Federica Fanoni, Matteo Tarocchi and Brian Udall for inspiring discussion and helpful comments.
+The author also thanks other feedback received on the Blooming Beasts conference and from the anonymous referees.
 The author is sponsored by the ANR grant Tremplin ERC-Starting Grant MAGIC (ANR-TERC-StG-0007).